Ownheim-Consulting/surreal-frontend/README.md

+# Surreal Frontend
-# NASA Space Apps 2022 Frontend
+Frontend code for the NASA Space Apps 2022 competition.
+Created by Space Jam.

-## Team: Space Jam
+Space Jam consists of the following members (listed in alphabetical order):

+- Akim Niyo
+- Dimitri Senevitratne
+- Fernando Rubio Garcia
+- Grant Johnson
+- Greg Heiman
+- Murphy Ownbey

-## Challenge: Take Flight: Making the Most of NASA’s Airborne Data
+The challenge: Take Flight: Making the Most of NASA’s Airborne Data

-Frontend code for NASA Space Apps 2022.
+Surreal combines NASA airbourne data with Census Bureau economic data to provide dynamic visualizations in an easy to use mobile interface (housed in a different repository).

 # Dependencies
 - NodeJS